 How to clean fabric ducts

-We have spent thousands developing our own in house washing facility, where we inspect, wash/treat and cool dry our customers fabric ducting products (no matter who made them), to ensure that we’re giving the very best care to every system we look after.
+We have spent thousands developing our own in house washing facility to clean fabric ducts, where we inspect, wash/treat and cool dry our customers fabric ducting products (no matter who made them), to ensure that we’re giving the very best care to every system we look after.
 However, many companies want to make their own arrangements and we respect that, which is why we’ve prepared this handy guide to how to clean air sock systems.

-Food manufacturing systems will need cleaning every six to twelve months due to hygiene requirements, Laboratories every twelve to twenty four months.
+Food manufacturing systems will need cleaning every six to twelve months due to hygiene requirements.
+Laboratories will need it every twelve to twenty four months.
 But generally all types of ducting should really be cleaned after a 5 year operational period – metal or fabric, purely from a hygiene/dust/efficiency perspective.
 The ideal time will be when access is available and the system is not required.

 (1) The duct has become blocked with dust and is causing system inefficiency and loss of performance